quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 the client that said CIDs were generated in a secure fashion.

 A linkability attack would find some means of determining that two connection IDs route to the same server.
+Due to the limitations of measures at QUIC layer, there is no scheme that strictly prevents linkability for all traffic patterns.

+To see why, consider two limits.
+At one extreme, one client is connected to the server pool and migrates its address.
+An observer can easily link the two addresses, and there is no remedy at the QUIC layer.

+At the other extreme, a very large number of clients are connected to each server, and they all migrate address constantly.
+At this limit, even an unencrypted server ID encoding is unlikely to definitively link two addresses.

-As described above, there is no scheme that strictly prevents linkability for all traffic patterns, and therefore efforts to frustrate any analysis of server ID encoding have diminishing returns.
+Therefore, efforts to frustrate any analysis of server ID encoding have diminishing returns.
+Nevertheless, this specification seeks to minimize the probability two addresses can be linked.

 ## Attackers not between the load balancer and server